 The Great Depression had a hard impact on the early years of the Inn, but the Benbow family was able to keep the hotel open and its reputation for quality intact.
 The family eventually sold the hotel in 1962.
 The Inn's success fluctuated through several owners until Patsy and Chuck Watts purchased the hotel in 1978.
 The Wattses lovingly restored the Inn, and through their efforts, the Benbow Historic Inn was placed on the National Register of Historic places in 1983.
 It was under their ownership that the Inn was first awarded a four-diamond rating by AAA, making it the only full-service four-diamond property in Northern California at that time.

-John and Teresa Porter and Jack Macdonald purchased the Inn in 1994, bringing over fifty years of innkeeping experience with them.
-They have continued to upgrade and restore the Benbow Historic Inn, maintaining the four-diamond designation, winning the Wine Spectator Award of Excellence for 15 consecutive years, creating a wondrous month-long Christmas Celebration, and adding even more services for the comfort of their guests.
+John and Teresa Porter with Jack Macdonald purchased the Inn in 1994, bringing over fifty years of innkeeping experience with them.
+They have continued to upgrade and restore the Benbow Historic Inn, including extensive room and terrace renovations.

 Under the current ownership, the Inn has received the Wine Spectator Award of Excellence for 15 consecutive years and recently was awared TripAdvisors' Certificate of Excellence.